Reconstruction

 4. Ambiguity Resolution: During the fitting process, it is possible for multiple tracks to share hits or overlap.
 Ambiguity resolution algorithms help determine the best possible track candidates, resolving overlaps.
 The result of this process is a set of detailed tracks representing the paths of charged particles through the inner detector.

 5. Track-Cluster Matching: The final step involves matching these reconstructed tracks to the energy clusters identified in the electromagnetic calorimeter.
 This matching process involves comparing the track’s predicted impact points in the calorimeter with the positions of the clusters.
-The algorithm checks if the trajectory of a track intersects with a cluster in both η\eta and ϕ\phi coordinates.
+The algorithm checks if the trajectory of a track intersects with a cluster in both and coordinates.
 If multiple tracks are found to match a single cluster, additional criteria are used to refine the matching, such as the quality of the track fit and the consistency of the track’s energy with the cluster's energy deposit.
 By integrating the trajectory data from the inner detector with the energy measurements from the electromagnetic calorimeter, the algorithm ensures that the recorded energy of the cluster reflects the electron's total energy.

 Conversion Vertex Reconstruction and Cluster Matching for Photons